here are some of the friends and supporters

 it seemed to me a paradox that, although the instrument clearly had unique characteristics as well as the potential for creating a great sound, it was nevertheless so little used

-the early history of the soprano trombone
+the history/background of the soprano trombone

 the soprano trombone has been around for a long time, possibly stretching back